Mistakes are not a failure. It’s a learning tool.

 Trading is a skill game.
 You can learn it by investing time and money.

 Many traders see trading as playing video games.
-Such traders count trading as Buy/Sell button game.
-The awful trading mistake.
+Such traders count trading as a Buy/Sell button game.
+The horrible trading mistake.

 Successful traders always work on gaining skills to reduce the risk.